30 Nearly Forgotten House Cleaning Tips from the Past

 No more moths

-Keep moths away from your clothes with a natural solution.
+There are plenty of ways to keep moths away from your clothes without introducing potentially toxic chemicals into your home.
 Reader Mrs. T. Peterson of Knife River, Minnesota says, “Make your own mothballs by mixing oil of cloves and oil of cinnamon, then soaking cotton balls in this mixture.
 Place the cotton balls in muslin bags and hang them in your closets.”

 Wash away dust